-In recent years, decompilers have reached a maturity level that allows recovering source code from mobile app with ease.
-Obfuscation has become a well established preventive measure developers use against static reverse engineering attempts.
+In recent years, decompilers have reached a maturity level that allows recovering source code from mobile apps easily.
+You should obfuscate mobile apps as part of a first line of defense against reverse engineering attempts by hackers.
 What sets various obfuscation solutions apart is several things: (1) Ease of use (specialized compilers to post-build tools), (2) Performance (some obfuscation methods might impose a performance penalty), and (3) the reference threat level (expertise and time needed to break the defense).

-This Knowledge Base article provides step-by-step instructions for using Appdome to implement mobile app binary-code obfuscation to any Android and iOS mobile app.
+This Knowledge Base article provides step-by-step instructions for using Appdome to obfuscate mobile apps without coding by implementing binary-code obfuscation to any Android and iOS mobile app.

 We hope you find this knowledge base useful and enjoy using Appdome!